BrianPugh/cyclopts/docs/source/api.rst

       :type: Optional[Literal["plaintext", "markdown", "md", "restructuredtext", "rst"]]
       :value: None

-      The markup language of the version string; used in :meth:`version_print`.
+      The markup language used in the version string.
       If :obj:`None`, fallback to parenting :attr:`~.App.version_format`.
       If no :attr:`~.App.version_format` is defined, falls back to resolved :attr:`~.App.help_format`.